gcmphysalum/blog/posts/text-books/undergraduate.md

 - Statistical Physics: Berkeley Physics Course Vol.5 by F Reif
 - Thermodynamics and An Introduction to Thermostatistics by Herbert B Callen
 - Thermodynamics by Enrico Fermi
+- Introduction to Thermal Physics by Daniel V. Schroeder

 ---

 ## Condensed Matter Physics
+- Solid State Physics: An Introduction by Philip Hofmann
 - Solid State Physics by Hilary D. Brewster
 - Introduction to Solid State Physics by Charles Kittel